Polymarket: History

 Founded in 2020 by Shayne Coplan, Polymarket is a prediction market that allows users to gain/lose on the outcome of world events.
-In January 2022, Polymarket was fined US$1.4 million by the Commodity Futures Trading Commission (CFTC), and received a cease and desist order for regulatory violations, including failure to register as a Swap Execution Facility.
+In January 2022, Polymarket was fined US$1.4 million by the Commodity Futures Trading Commission (CFTC), and received a cease-and-desist order for regulatory violations, including failure to register as a Swap Execution Facility.
 According to the CFTC, Polymarket offered "substantial cooperation" throughout the investigation, which resulted in the company receiving a lower fine.

-In May 2022, Polymarket appointed J. Christopher Giancarlo, a former Commissioner of the CFTC, as chairman of its advisory board.
+In May 2022, Polymarket appointed J. Christopher Giancarlo, a former commissioner of the CFTC, as chairman of its advisory board.
 In May 2024, the company announced that it had raised $70 million across two funding rounds.
-These rounds included investments from Vitalik Buterin, the co-founder of Ethereum, and Founders Fund, a venture capital firm founded by Peter Thiel.
+These rounds included investments from Vitalik Buterin, the cofounder of Ethereum, and Founders Fund, a venture capital firm founded by Peter Thiel.

-In June 2023, Mother Jones reported that interest around the company had increased after a tweet about the outcome of the Titan submersible went viral; the premise of the bet was whether the submersible would be found by a certain date, rather than a wager on the fate of the passengers.
+In June 2023, Mother Jones reported that interest in the company had increased after a tweet about the outcome of the Titan submersible went viral; the premise of the bet was whether the submersible would be found by a certain date, rather than a wager on the fate of the passengers.
 Polymarket had over 60 markets available at the time of the submersible wager, including the outcome of the Guatemalan presidential election, the likelihood of Twitter suing Meta, and the likelihood that Russia would use nuclear force.

+Polymarket blocked access to United States customers from 2022 to December 2, 2025, following a settlement with the Commodity Futures Trading Commission, which accused the company of running an unregistered derivatives-trading platform.
+Under the settlement, Polymarket agreed to wind down U.S. operations after being accused of running an illegal exchange.
+The second Donald Trump administration eased the regulatory environment for Polymarket.
+In July 2025, the Commodity Futures Trading Commission (CFTC) and Department of Justice ended a probe into Polymarket.
+At the same time, Polymarket added Donald Trump Jr. as an advisor, whose firm 1789 Capital also invested in the company.

+The platform hosted bets on the January 2025 Southern California wildfires, which drew condemnation from several US senators who argued it created perverse incentives for arson.

+In May 2025, Polymarket acquired viral X account named "Has Mbappé Scored a Free Kick" and rebranded it into "Polymarket FC".

 In October 2025, Polymarket secured up to a $2 billion investment from Intercontinental Exchange (ICE), which valued the company at $8 billion.
+By February 2026, the company was valued at $9 billion.

+The company advertises that its markets "reflect real-time sentiment"; however, scholars have challenged how efficiently and accurately it aggregates information about outcomes.
+A review by the New York Times of Polymarket's social media posts found that the platform published hundreds of false and misleading posts.

+In March 2026, Polymarket acquired Brahma, a crypto and DeFi infrastructure startup, to simplify its blockchain infrastructure for users.